menandmice/micetro_docs/guides/user-manual/ansible_mm_inventory.rst

 mm_inventory plugin
 -------------------

-This plugin generates the inventory from the Men&Mice Suite.
+This plugin generates the inventory from Micetro.
 It supports reading configuration from both a YAML configuration file and environment variables.
 If reading from the YAML file, the filename must end with ``mm_inventory.(yml|yaml)``, the path in the command would be ``/path/to/mm_inventory.(yml|yaml)``.
 If some arguments in the configuration file are missing, this plugin will try to fill in the missing arguments by reading from environment variables.
 If reading configurations from environment variables, the path in the command must be @mm_inventory.

 Valid configuration filenames are: